 A representative shall be present at both the delivery and pick up, and if necessary assist staff in the placing of the unit on location at site.

 Events serving alcohol require a Special Occasions Permit (“SOP”), please refer to AGCO requirements.

-All Special Occasion Permit (SOP/consumption of alcohol) functions must abide by the City of Welland Municipal Alcohol Risk Management Policy.
+All Special Occasion Permit (SOP/consumption of alcohol) functions must abide by the municipal alcohol procedures.
 The following documents must be provided one month prior to your event.